Starting at Sussex

 Being reflective means asking yourself important questions and acting on your answers if needed.
 This process will help you to be an active learner.

-- Which parts of my study are easy or hard?
+Which parts of my study are easy or hard?
+Why?

-- Which parts of my study do I find most interesting?
+Which parts of my study do I find most interesting?
+Why?

-- What have I accomplished so far that I can be pleased about?
+What have I accomplished so far that I can acknowledge myself for?